-Swollen batteries should not be used and should be replaced and disposed of properly.
-We recommend contacting Dell product support for options to replace a swollen battery under the terms of the applicable warranty or service contract, including options for replacement by a Dell authorized service technician.
+Swollen batteries should not be used and must be replaced and disposed of properly.
+We recommend contacting Dell Support for options to replace a swollen battery under the terms of the applicable warranty or service contract, including options for replacement by a Dell authorized service technician.